 "Closing Costs" are the fees which cover various services involved in the sale of a home.
 Buyers & sellers almost always negotiate to decide how to split these costs.

-Many of the closing costs associated with buying a house are associated with getting the mortgage.
-At Homewood Mortgage, Inc., we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on mortgage-related costs in your "Good Faith Estimate".
+Many of the closing costs associated with buying residential real estate are associated with getting the mortgage.
+At Homewood Mortgage, Inc., we have extensive experience in residential mortgage lending, so we can compile a comprehensive list of costs related to your mortgage in your "Good Faith Estimate".

 We've provided a general list of these costs below, but we'll provide you a specific list of closing costs, with amounts, very soon after you have completed your application.
 At Homewood Mortgage, Inc., we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 Interest Payment Escrow Account TaxesLoan Origination Fee Points — A fee paid to lower your interest rate (optional) Appraisal Fee Credit Report

 Transfer Taxes & Recording Fees Insurance

 Private Mortgage Insurance (PMI) Title Insurance Flood / Quake Insurance